Valve Springs in your engine, have a very basic job, but how they do it is very important.

 - Cracked pistons.

-Valve float, can also cause exhaust valves to, run hot burn and fail.
-Exhaust valves, are cooled when the valve closes and rests on its valve seat.
-Now the heat is conducted away from the valve, into the seat and cylinder head.
+Valve “float”, can also cause exhaust valves, to run hot burn and fail.
+Exhaust valves, are cooled when the valve closes and rests on the valve seat.
+Then, the heat is conducted away from the valve, into the seat and cylinder head.

 Diagnosing Weak Or Broken Valve Springs, With A Vacuum Gauge

-To narrow down the list of possible causes, of your engine performance problem; connect a vacuum gauge to a vacuum port on the intake manifold.
-Then start the engine and observe the vacuum gauge readings; at idle and at progressively higher engine speeds.
-If weak valve springs are causing your problem; the vacuum readings on the gauge, will oscillate as engine speed increases.
+So, you can narrow down the list of possible causes, of your engine performance problem.
+Start by, connecting a vacuum gauge, to a vacuum port on the intake manifold.
+Then start the engine and observe the vacuum gauge readings, at idle and at progressively higher engine speeds.
+If weak valve springs are causing your problem, the vacuum readings on the gauge, will oscillate as engine speed increases.

 Conclusion